AnthonyJCampos/AnthonyJCampos/README.md

 - Wix-Website-Member-Directory: This is my current project, and you can find a video demonstration of the directory in development.
 There is an accompany readme that will outline the features and design choices on display in the video demo.

+- JavaScript-Projects: This repo contains exploratory projects where explore different features of the JavaScript language and how I can utilize them in Frontend development.
+Current projects in the folder are: Guess Number Game, Bankist App,  Bankist Marketing Page.

 - Java-Projects: Here you can find a Sudoku Solver with a complete GUI that utilizing a holistic back tracking technique to solve Sudoku puzzles.
 The process has been slowed down so that a user can visual/witness the steps the algorithm takes to solve a provided puzzle.
 If you’d like to test the app please check out the Sample Puzzles.txt containing verified puzzles in String format.
 There is also a video demo.

 - Symbolic-Algebra-Calculator: This was a learning project utilizing C++ to increase my understanding of data structures and memory management.
 It implements stacks, trees, and a tokenizer to process input.
 You can find more information in the readme included in the folder.